 So I expect all my readers are familiar to at least some degree with the legend of Orpheus; his mythical origins are unclear, but he was believed to be a musician and poet, whose association with the gods of ancient Greece made him famous, and his most famous exploit is his unsuccessful bid to raise his wife, Eurydice, from the dead after bargaining with Hades in the underworld.

 Like the mythical Orpheus, Cocteau was a true Renaissance man - poet, painter, playwright, and of course, filmmaker.
 He was famously formally outside of the European Surrealists of the 1920s, but produced work that was certainly surreal (small "s").
 In that decade, Cocteau began to be fascinated by tales of classical mythology, prompted by the recent and untimely death of his poet protégé Raymond Radiguet, and helped along by a growing opium habit.
 His play, Orpheus, was produced in Paris in 1926, and it is this work on which his later film is very loosely based.
 Cocteau apparently identified very much as Orpheus, a supreme artist wrestling with life, love, and death, and was eager to deliver his own, partially autobiographical interpretation.
-He approached the theme three times in film; Orpheus is the middle film in his "Orphic Trilogy"
+He approached the theme three times in film; Orpheus is the middle film in his "Orphic Trilogy."

 Jean Cocteau: the artist as a young man |